Paco Ramírez

 Francisco Javier Ramírez Gámez (born 28 November 1965), popularly nicknamed Paco Ramírez, is a Mexican football manager and former defender.
 He was also a member of the Mexico national team coaching staff on two occasions under Ricardo Lavolpe and Sven-Göran Eriksson.
-Ramírez later became manager of C.D.
-Guadalajara during the Clausura 2009, but was sacked after 7 matches into the Apertura 2009.
-Since October 2025 he coaches Mexican club Dorados de Sinaloa.
+Ramírez later became manager of Guadalajara during the Clausura 2009, but was sacked after 7 matches into the Apertura 2009.

 Ramírez was born on 28 November 1965 in Huásabas, Sonora, and grew up in Hermosillo.

 Playing career

 Although Ramírez started off playing baseball in school, his talents in soccer led him to play in different teams at the state level, until he got the opportunity to represent Sonora in the National Junior Tournament "Benito Juárez", where he was discovered by Wasilevsky Waldemar.
 By playing in the Cannes and Toulon Tournament at the amateur level, he was signed by football club Deportivo Neza in 1984.

-Ramírez obtained 12 caps with the Mexican national team during the late 1980s and early 1990s.
+Ramírez obtained 12 caps with the Mexico national team during the late 1980s and early 1990s.